Rabbit Health & Illnesses

 GASTROINTESTINAL STASIS: Gastrointestinal Stasis (G.I.
 Stasis) is a common but very serious and life threatening condition wherein the rabbit’s digestive system slows down or stops.
 Rabbits experiencing G.I.
 Stasis look more or less normal, therefore making it hard to notice right away.
 If you notice your rabbit suddenly not eating and pooping for a period of time, please take immediate action.
 Your rabbit might have a case of G.I.
 Stasis caused by stress, dehydration, gas, intestinal blockage, or insufficient dietary fiber.
 If left untreated, your rabbit’s digestive system will shut down and may lead to death in a short period of time.
 Also, if you touch your rabbit’s stomach and feel it to be quite swollen and you hear it gurgling, chances are there is already an overgrowth of gas, which is painful for your rabbit.

 To prevent G.I.
 Stasis, hay and water must always be available to provide enough fiber and hydration to your rabbit.
 Being stressed can also lead to G.I.
 Stasis, so keep your rabbit happy and stress-free as possible.
+It's also important to brush your rabbit to remove lose fur that may cause the blockage.

 DIARRHEA: If your rabbit is having wet or watery droppings, then that is a clear indication that something is wrong.
 Immediately stop feeding him anything other than hay.
 Offer lots of water to prevent dehydration.
 You may also offer water mixed with Dextrose Powder if you observe signs of dehydration.